FUHAIZ/FUHAIZ/README.md

 - 👋 Hi, welcome to polymer science.
-- 👀 Here is a series of programs developed in Prof. Sanjay Rastogi's group.
+- 👀 Here are a series of programs developed in Prof. Sanjay Rastogi's group.